Star Kiran

-Star Kiran is an Indian Odia language general entertainment pay television channel owned by The Walt Disney Company India. a wholly owned by The Walt Disney Company. the channel has been launched on 6 June 2022.
-It broadcasts Odia television series and shows.
-It is said to bring the first Odia HD television channel in the country.
+Star Kiran is an Indian Odia language general entertainment pay television channel owned by JioStar, a joint venture between Viacom18 and Disney India. the channel was launched on 6 June 2022.
+It primarily broadcasts family dramas, comedies, reality shows and films.
+Star Kiran HD is the first Odia High-definition (HD) television channel.
+The HD feed of the channel closed on March 15, 2025.

 Etymology

 The word Kiran (କିରଣ) means ray of light in Odia language.
 The slogan of Star Kiran is Eithu Arambha, Eithi Sambhaba, which means "Starts from here, Possible here" in Odia language.

-Reception

 Functions

 The channel has a variety of shows as well as movies.
 It also made a Raja Festival Special program with Ollywood celebrities known as "Banaste Daakila Gaja".
 The channel also organised a special event for Independence day 2022 as "Ude Triranga" and Dussehra Show with Star Kiran Serial casts known as "Aama Ghara Dussehra".